Irregular triads in 3-uniform hypergraphs: -dimension and -homogeneity

 \begin{lemma} Suppose $\calH$ is a hereditary $3$-graph property and $\Ubar(k)\in \trip(\calH)$ for all $k\geq 1$.
 Then for every bipartite graph $G$ and $n\geq 1$, $\calH$ contains a clean copy of $n\otimes G$. \end{lemma}

 Again, we refer the reader to Appendix \ref{app:ramsey} for a proof.

-\section{$\VC_2$-dimension and $\disc_{2,3}$-homogeneity}
+\chapter{$\VC_2$-dimension and $\disc_{2,3}$-homogeneity}

-In this section we show that a hereditary $3$-graph property is $\vdisc_3$-homogeneous if and only if it has finite $\VC_2$-dimension.
+The goal of this chapter is to show that a hereditary $3$-graph property is $\disc_{2,3}$-homogeneous if and only if it has finite $\VC_2$-dimension.

-The first step is to show that a sufficiently $\disc_{2,3}$-regular triad in a large $3$-graph of bounded $\VC_2$-dimension must have density near $0$ or $1$ (see Proposition \ref{prop:trivdensity}).
+As a first step, we show that a sufficiently $\disc_{2,3}$-regular triad in a large $3$-graph of bounded $\VC_2$-dimension must have density near $0$ or $1$ (see Proposition \ref{prop:trivdensity}).
 The crucial ingredient for this is the following counting lemma for induced $3$-partite $3$-graphs.
 It follows easily from Theorem \ref{thm:countinginducedHG}.
 For completeness, we include a proof in Appendix \ref{app:slicing}.

 \begin{theorem}[Counting lemma for induced $3$-partite $3$-graphs] For all $\xi$, $d_3>0$ and $t\geq 1$, there exists $\delta_3>0$ such that for every $d_2>0$, there exists $\delta_2>0$ and $N\geq1$ such that the following holds.